 Boil and bite ones are fine to start with.
 These mould to your own mouth shape.
 However, some skaters visit a dentist to have one specially fit for better protection.
 These ones will come at a cost, though!

 Not required as a starter, but something to consider when you get involved in contact practice and bouting.
 These are generally bras with added shell protection in the cups.
-Turtleshell are one brand that girls use.
+Turtleshell is one brand that girls use.

 We recommend that you research sports insurance for roller derby, as we do not provide cover as a league.
 The league cannot be held responsible for any injuries you may incur.

 Good advice about protection and skates can be found at www.skates.co.uk and Double Threat Skates.
-Both are run by skaters, can supply everything you need, and are happy to talk to you about the best options available for you.
+Both are run by skaters, can supply everything you need, and are happy to talk to you about the best options available to you.